The number pi has an evil twin

 Is there an analogous constant that is derived from a shape defined by distances from three points?

-• dahart 10 months ago
+• dahart a year ago

 Yes, definitely.
 Pi is just the perimeter of the circle, and varpi is the perimeter of the lemniscate.
 If you use three points, you get three tear-drops, and you can compute the perimeter of that.